jacpolanski/ReeferAggre/README.md

 # ReeferAggre

 > Final project created at end of CodersLab bootcamp.
 It is a light-weight and quick daily Reefer readings aggregator with auto malfunction detection, that also allows you to manually enter readings and custom Unit alarms.
 > Live demo not yet available (there is a necessity to create fake database adding "daily" readings).
-Current version operates on real data generated onboard of vessel, parsed by `./runner/parseFiles.js`
+Current version operates on real data generated onboard of vessel, parsed in `./runner/parseFiles.js`

 ## Table of Contents